It is common to feel tired later in pregnancy. There are several reasons why this can happen.

 - Do not drink large amounts of fluids late in the evening.

-- Avoid caffeine-containing drinks like tea and coffee before going to bed.
+- Avoid caffeine-containing drinks such as tea and coffee before going to bed.

 - Try and relax in the hours before going to bed.